Random Domino Tilings and the Arctic Circle Theorem: Monotonicity Properties of Particle Density

 We will assume heuristically that short excerpts from the lattice-path exhibit statistics that are nearly Markovian and are governed by some particular measure $\mu_d$, where $d$ is not constant but is a slowly varying function of position.

-If one examines a piece of the lattice-path that is approximately governed by some particular $\mu_d$, one sees that the path approximates a line of slope $s = -\frac{p_1}{p_0} = -\frac{d}{1-d}$.
-Write this line as $y=sx+b$.
-If every point on this line moved 1 unit to the right and 1 unit upward, the equation of the line would become $y-1=s(x-1)+b$ or $y=sx+b+(1-s)$; that is, the line would move upward by $1-s$.
-Similarly, if every point on the lattice-path moved 1 unit to the right and 1 unit upward, the straight line that locally approximates the path would appear to slide $1-s$ units upward.
-However, when we perform the stochastic lattice-path update, only some of the points get moved, namely, a proportion of $\frac12 p_1 q_{10}$ (where $p_1 q_{10}$ is the frequency of down-then-right bends, and $\frac12$ is the probability that a given down-then-right bend will become a right-then-down bend).
-Hence the lattice-path is expected to move upward a mean distance of only $\frac12 p_1 q_{10} \cdot (1-s)$.
-But $p_1 q_{10} = p_0 q_{01}$ and $1-s=1+\frac{p_1}{p_0}=\frac{1}{p_0}$, so the expected vertical displacement is
+Return briefly to the first-quadrant Young-diagram picture.
+If one examines a piece of the lattice-path that is approximately governed by some particular $\mu_d$, one sees that the path approximates a line of slope $m = -\frac{p_1}{p_0} = -\frac{d}{1-d} < 0$.
+Write this line as $y=mx+b$.
+If every point on this line moved 1 unit to the right and 1 unit upward, the equation of the line would become $y-1=m(x-1)+b$ or $y=mx+b+(1-m)$; that is, the line would move upward by $1-m$.
+Similarly, if every point on the lattice-path moved 1 unit to the right and 1 unit upward, the straight line that locally approximates the path would appear to slide $1-m$ units upward.
+However, when we perform the stochastic lattice-path update, only some of the points get moved 1 unit to the right and 1 unit upward, namely, a proportion of $\frac12 p_1 q_{10}$ (where $p_1 q_{10}$ is the frequency of down-then-right bends and $\frac12$ is the probability that a given down-then-right bend will become a right-then-down bend, or equivalently, that the halfway point along that jag will move 1 unit to the right and 1 unit upward).
+Hence the lattice-path is expected to move a mean upward distance of only $\frac12 p_1 q_{10} \cdot (1-m)$.
+But $p_1 q_{10} = p_0 q_{01}$ and $1-m=1+\frac{p_1}{p_0}=\frac{1}{p_0}$, so the expected vertical displacement is $\frac12 p_0 q_{01} \cdot \frac{1}{p_0} = \frac12 q_{01}$.
+We wish to express this in terms of $m$, so first we rewrite it in terms of $d$.
+Recall $q(0,1) = \frac{1-s}{1-d}$ with $s = \sqrt{d^2+(1-d)^2}$.
+This yields